You Deserve to be Paid for Every Hour You Put in at Your Job

 Experienced.
 Knowledgable.
 Caring.

 The attorneys at Jackson Spencer Law are here for you.
-We know the law — and we know the rights and protections that workers have.
-Whether it’s negotiating a severance package or a settlement with an employer, navigating the complexities of a whistleblower case or taking a discrimination lawsuit to court — we’re the legal team you need in Texas.
+We know the law — and we know the rights and protections that employers owe to their workers.
+Whether it’s negotiating a severance package or a settlement with an employer, navigating the complexities of a whistleblower case, or taking a discrimination lawsuit to court — let our Texas legal team go to work for you.

 An experienced trial lawyer and known for an aggressive, organized, and highly effective litigation style.
 A champion for the rights of those who have been wrongfully terminated, discriminated against, sexually harassed, terminated after whistleblowing, passed over for promotions or otherwise wrongfully treated in the workplace.